cakemanager/cakephp-utils/docs/installation.md

 Configuration
 -------------

-You will need to add the following line to your application's bootstrap.php file:
+You will need to add the following line to your application's `config/bootstrap.php` file:

         Plugin::load('Utils');